-- Parents/carers receive at least a termly newsletter from the headteacher. - Parents/carers can access a copy of the termly Trinity Times. - Parents/carers meet with their child's class team 3 times a year for a parental meeting to review and discuss progress. - All of the school's key information and documents can be found on the school website. - Questionnaires are sent to parents/carers on a range of issues and throughout the year.

-- Annual reviews are held once a year.
+- Parents/carers receive regular update letters from the headteacher. - Parents/carers meet with their child's class team 3 times a year for a parent/carers meeting to review and discuss progress. - All of the school's key information and documents can be found on the school website. - Questionnaires are sent to parents/carers on a range of issues and throughout the year. - Annual reviews are held once a year.
 Parents/carers are encouraged to attach their views to the review paperwork. - All parents/carers receive a copy of their child's annual report; again parents/carers are encouraged to complete a "Parents/carers views" page. - Staff also make telephone calls to parents/carers as and when necessary; staff record the main details of the telephone conversation within each pupil's chronology book.